 It's worth building a mailing list of new and existing customers, so you can remind everyone that you're available for hire.
 Share your latest case studies, testimonials and news – clients love to know what you're up to, and it might encourage them to pick up the phone and ask for a quote on a new project.
 Check out our handy tips on email marketing.

 If you're an illustrator, why aren't you selling prints of your work?
 If you design, where's that book you keep meaning to write?
 Whatever you do for a living, figure out other ways to make extra cash.
 Yes, it might take some initial slog.
 But long-term, adding loads of additional income streams could pay off.

 8. Get out and build a network

 Most of your best work will come from word-of-mouth recommendations.
 Which is why building a solid local network is excellent for business.
 Make friends with other freelancers and agencies on your doorstep.
 Go to local events and be a friendly face.
 Because the more people you know, the more opportunities will come your way.

 9. Ditch the home office, move to the city

 If you can, rent a desk at a co-working space or find your own office in a thriving creative hub.
 Be warm and friendly, knock on people's doors and introduce yourself.
 In the creative industries, collaboration is a common occurrence.
 It's how we survive.
-And, if you can, move to the city.
+And if you can move to the city, even better.
 At least to build a network that you can rely on if you don't plan to stay.

 10. Offer retainer support